wdporter/acim/text/3-the-innocent-perception/index.md

 <em>6</em>It is possible to look on reality without judgement and merely know that it [reality] is there.

 #### substituted
-9.&emsp;Only those who give over all desire to reject can know that non-rejecters’ own rejection is impossible.
+9. Only those who give over all desire to reject can know that non-rejecters’ own rejection is impossible.
 <em>2</em>You have not usurped the power of God, but you <em>have</em> lost the power of God.
 <em>3</em>Fortunately, to lose something does not mean that the lost thing has gone.
 <em>4</em>Losing something merely means that you do not remember where the lost thing is.